ArtyomArtamonov/wallpaper-engine-downloader/README.md

 ./wallpaper-engine-downloader.exe -config config.toml -wallpaper "https://steamcommunity.com/sharedfiles/filedetails/?id=818603284&searchtext="
 ```

+UPD: Since v0.8 you can place your config.toml file next to .exe file.
+The program will read its contents.
+Since v0.8 you can specify wallpaper workshop link in terminal after executing the binary.
+It will read from stdin in loop, if you want to download more than one wallpaper.

 ## Credentials

 This program uses http://steamworkshop.download/ to download items from steamworkshop.
 Future versions could support steam API to download directly from steam, but for now, I leave it as is.